Malwa

-The Malwa region had been a separate political unit from the time of the ancient Malava Kingdom.
-It has been ruled by several kingdoms and dynasties, including the Avanti Kingdom, The Mauryans, the Malavas, the Guptas, the Paramaras, the Delhi Sultanate, the Malwa sultans, the Mughals and the Marathas.
+The Malwa region had been a separate political unit from the time of the ancient Malava Kingdom, and has been ruled by several kingdoms and dynasties.
 Malwa continued to be an administrative division until 1947, when the Malwa Agency of British India was merged into Madhya Bharat (also known as Malwa Union) state of independent India.

 Although its political borders have fluctuated throughout history, the region has developed its own distinct culture, influenced by the Rajasthani, Marathi and Gujarati cultures.
 Several prominent people in the history of India have lived in Malwa, including the poet and dramatist Kalidasa, the author Bhartrihari, the mathematicians and astronomers Varahamihira and Brahmagupta, and the polymath king Bhoja.
-Ujjain had been the political, economic, and cultural capital of the region in ancient times, and Indore is now the largest city and commercial centre.
+Ujjain had been the political, economic, and cultural capital of the region in ancient times, and Indore is now the largest city and commercial center.

 Overall, agriculture is the main occupation of the people of Malwa.
 The region has been one of the important producers of opium in the world.
 Wheat and soybeans are other important cash crops, and textiles are a major industry.

 Malwi is a demonym given to people from the Malwa region.